The best hotels in Napa Valley

 The gap between these two and the next tier down is real.
 Below $400/night you're getting excellent hotels, but you lose the private-estate scale and the silence.
 If the price of Meadowood or Auberge feels hard to justify, Harvest Inn by Charlie Palmer in St. Helena at $209-399/night is the closest you'll get to that vineyard-estate feel without the three-figure nightly rate.

-Napa Valley's best neighborhoods
+Napa Valley's best hotel regions

 If it's your first trip, start in Downtown Napa or Yountville.
 You get walkability, great restaurants, and real access to the valley without paying resort prices for remoteness.